Azure/bicep-registry-modules/avm/res/cognitive-services/account/README.md

 ### Parameter: `managedIdentities`

-The managed identity definition for this resource
+The managed identity definition for this resource.
 - Required: No
 - Type: object